Cotton: Fantastic Night Dreams: Reboot!

 Cotton Reboot! received "generally favorable reviews" on Nintendo Switch and "mixed or average reviews" on PlayStation 4, according to review aggregator Metacritic.
 Famitsu reported that the Switch version of Reboot! sold over 2,894 copies in its first week on the market.

 Famitsus four reviewers praised the game's arranged version for being easy to play, "Jewel Fever" mechanic, flashy visuals, addition of a timed score attack mode and faithful recreation of the X68000 conversion.
 Nintendo Lifes Tom Massey also commended the addition of arranged mode, stating that it plays like a new game, inclusion of the X68000 version and online leaderboards but criticized the amount of visual distraction when playing arranged mode and technical issues when playing the X68000 port.
 Hardcore Gamers Jeremy Peeples called it a fantastic reimagining of the original game, giving positive remarks to the remade presentation, immersive environments, ability to switch between the original and arranged soundtracks, and forgiving game design but criticized issues with blind spots.
 Destructoids Chris Moyse noted that the core gameplay and scoring mechanic were complex and deep respectively.
 Moyse gave positive commentary when it came to the colorful and flashy visuals.
 However, he also criticized this aspect due to being distracting and noted the lack of additional content in the package.

-TouchArcades Shaun Musgrave commented that the amount of objects filling the screen could turn the playfield busy at certain times.
+TouchArcades Shaun Musgrave commented that the number of objects filling the screen could turn the playfield busy at certain times.
 Nevertheless, Musgrave noted that it was enjoyable following the plot and replay value due to the multiple game modes, difficulty levels and unlockable character.
 Push Squares Jamie O'Neill praised the game for its two-dimensional graphics, arranged soundtrack, elaborate mechanics and scoring system, inclusion of the X68000 port and accessibility but criticized it for being single-player only, as well as the lack of save states and English voiceovers.
 Siliconeras Joel Couture commended Reboot! for its impressive HD visual style, remixed soundtrack, mechanically complex gameplay and addition of the X68000 version, claiming each modes brings different playstyles that makes them feel like separate games.